Canonical decompositions for Poincar\'e duality pairs

 A Poincar\'{e} duality pair is the algebraic analogue of an aspherical manifold with aspherical boundary components whose fundamental groups inject.
-It consists of a group $G$ which corresponds to the fundamental group of the manifold, and a family of subgroups which correspond to the fundamental groups of the boundary components, and the whole setup satisfies an appropriate version of Poincar\'{e} duality.
+It consists of a group $G$ which corresponds to the fundamental group of the manifold, and a family $\partial G$ of subgroups which correspond to the fundamental groups of the boundary components, and the whole setup satisfies an appropriate version of Poincar\'{e} duality.
 The main difficulty in establishing the results in this paper is that if one considers any of the decompositions of $G$ described in \cite{SS2}, then a priori there is no connection between the decomposition and the boundary groups of the pair.
 In the topological case, if one considers the full characteristic submanifold $V(M)$ of an orientable Haken manifold $M$ with incompressible boundary, one can double $M$ along its boundary to obtain a closed Haken $3$--manifold $DM$, and there is a natural submanifold $DV$ of $DM$ which is the double of $V(M)$.
-Further, in most cases, $DV$ is the characteristic submanifold of $DM.$ Interestingly, one can reverse this process and construct the full characteristic submanifold of $M$ by starting with the characteristic submanifold $V(DM)$ of $DM$ and \textquotedblleft undoubling\textquotedblright\ to obtain the required submanifold $V(M)$ of $M$.
-In the algebraic context, doubling a $(n+2)$ --dimensional Poincar\'{e} duality pair $(G,\mathcal{S})$ along its boundary yields a $(n+2)$--dimensional Poincar\'{e} duality group $DG$, but in general there is no natural way to double an algebraic decomposition of $G$ to obtain a corresponding decomposition of $DG$.
-However, it seems to us very reasonable to believe that when $(G,\mathcal{S})$ is a Poincar\'{e} duality pair, the decomposition $\Gamma_{n,n+1}(G)$ can be doubled just as in the topological setting to obtain the decomposition $\Gamma_{n+1}(DG)$ of $DG$, which is the analogue of the $JSJ$--decomposition of a closed manifold.
-Our arguments in this paper do not prove that, but they do show that the algebraic situation is very similar to the topological one.
-If we start with the Poincar\'{e} duality group $DG$, and the decomposition $\Gamma_{n+1}(DG)$, then one algebraic analogue of \textquotedblleft undoubling\textquotedblright\ would be simply to restrict this decomposition to $G$ using the Subgroup Theorem.
-This certainly determines a graph of groups structure on $G$, and we believe that this decomposition of $G$ is essentially equal to $\Gamma_{n,n+1}(G)$, but we do not prove this either.
-One difficulty is that we are unable to show directly that this decomposition of $G$ has any of the enclosing properties required of $\Gamma_{n,n+1}(G)$.
+Further, in most cases, $DV$ is the characteristic submanifold of $DM.$ In the algebraic context, doubling a $(n+2)$--dimensional Poincar\'{e} duality pair $(G,\partial G)$ along its boundary yields a $(n+2)$--dimensional Poincar\'{e} duality group $DG$, but in general there is no natural way to double an algebraic decomposition of $G$ to obtain a corresponding decomposition of $DG$.
+However, after establishing all the properties of the decomposition $\Gamma_{n,n+1}(G)$, when $(G,\partial G)$ is a Poincar\'{e} duality pair, we will show in section \ref{comparingdecompositions} that the algebraic situation is very similar to the topological one.
+In the topological setting, one can also reverse this process and construct the full characteristic submanifold of an orientable Haken manifold $M$ with incompressible boundary by starting with the characteristic submanifold $V(DM)$ of $DM$ and \textquotedblleft undoubling\textquotedblright\ to obtain the required submanifold $V(M)$ of $M$.
+This greatly simplifies the construction of the characteristic submanifold of $M$.
+If we start with the Poincar\'{e} duality group $DG$, and the decomposition $\Gamma_{n+1}(DG)$, then the natural algebraic analogue of \textquotedblleft undoubling\textquotedblright\ is simply to restrict this decomposition to $G$ using the Subgroup Theorem.
+This determines a graph of groups structure on $G$, and it follows from our results in section \ref{comparingdecompositions} that this decomposition of $G$ is $\Gamma_{n,n+1}(G)$.
+However this does not simplify the proof that $\Gamma_{n,n+1}(G)$ has the properties we require.
+In fact, the proof of this "undoubling" result in section \ref{comparingdecompositions} depends on first establishing all the properties of the decomposition $\Gamma_{n,n+1}(G)$.
+The difficulty is that we are unable to show directly that the decomposition of $G$ obtained by restricting $\Gamma_{n+1}(DG)$ to $G$ has any of the enclosing properties required of $\Gamma_{n,n+1}(G)$.
 This is partly because our idea of enclosing is much stronger than simply requiring certain subgroups of $G$ to be conjugate into certain vertex groups of a given decomposition of $G$.
 For example if a splitting of $G$ is enclosed by a vertex $v$ of a graph of groups decomposition $\Gamma$ of $G$, then we can split $\Gamma$ at $v$ to obtain a refined graph of groups structure for $G$ which has an extra edge associated to the given splitting.